polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/07 - Lambda expressions.md

 Below is a piece of Hyperlambda, which demonstrates the construct.
 Notice, at this time, it might be beneficial for you to evaluate the next example in _"Hypereval"_.
 Hypereval is a module for Phosphorus Five, which allows you to execute Hyperlambda in _"immediate"_ mode, and see the results of your evaluation.
-Make sure you install [Hypereval](/bazar?app=hypereval), open it up by clicking the _"lightning"_ button at the top of Hyper IDE, and click the _"eye"_ button beneath Hypereval, to enable the _"output"_ view.
-Then type in your code into
+Make sure you open up _"Hypereval"_ by clicking the _"lightning"_ button at the top of Hyper IDE, and click the _"eye"_ button beneath Hypereval, to enable the _"output"_ view.
+Then paste in the code below into
 Hypereval's CodeMirror instance, and click the _"flash"_ button beneath Hypereval, which will evaluate your Hyperlambda.

 ```hyperlambda